-Depositary Receipt is a financial instrument that gives the investors an opportunity to invest in equity of the foreign companies, and these depositary receipts can be traded on stock exchange representing the underlying equity shares of the foreign companies.
-It helps companies to raise capital from the international market, financial intermediaries such as domestic custodian banks and overseas depositary banks help the domestic company to raise funds from foreign investors.
+A depositary receipt is a financial instrument that allows investors to invest in the equity of foreign companies.
+These depositary receipts can be traded on the stock exchange representing the underlying equity shares of the foreign companies.
+It helps companies raise capital from the international market; financial intermediaries such as domestic custodian banks and overseas depositary banks help the domestic company raise funds from foreign investors.

-Let’s say an Indian firm – Infosys, which is listed on the Bombay Stock Exchange wanted to raise more funds to expand its business but from the foreign investors in Japan.
-So, Infosys will first go to the depositary bank in Japan & ask them to help in raising funds from the Japanese investors.
-Infosys has to provide the depositary bank the detailed financial reports, which make it easier for the depositary bank to assess the financial health of the issuing company.
+An Indian firm – Infosys, which is listed on the Bombay Stock Exchange, wanted to raise more funds to expand its business from foreign investors in Japan.
+So, Infosys will first go to the depositary bank in Japan & ask them to help raise funds from the Japanese investors.
+Infosys has to provide the depositary bank with detailed financial reports, which makes it easier for the depositary bank to assess the financial health of the issuing company.

-Depositary Bank will purchase the shares, or it can contact it business counterpart in India to purchase the specified number of shares and offer an Infosys’s depositary receipt to the Japanese investors, and these depositaries receipt can be listed on the Tokyo stock exchange & also it can be traded on Over the counter market.
-Usually, one unit of depositary receipts holds around 10 shares of underlying companies.
+Depositary Bank will purchase the shares.
+Then, it can contact its business counterpart in India to buy the specified number of shares and offer Infosys’s depositary receipt to the Japanese investors.
+These depositary receipts can be listed on the Tokyo stock exchange & also it can be traded on the counter market.
+Usually, one unit of depositary receipts holds around ten shares of underlying companies.

-There are two most common types which are known to the people in the world i.e., American Depositary receipts & Global Depositary receipts.
-Let’s discuss this in more detail.
+The most common types of depositary receipts are American Depositary receipts & Global Depositary receipts.
+Let’s discuss the types in detail through the discussion below.

 #1 – ADR- American Depositary Receipts

 An American Depositary ReceiptsAmerican Depositary ReceiptsAmerican Depositary Receipts (ADR) refer to negotiable certificate released by the US depository bank and comprise a certain number of stocks with atleast one foreign company's shares.
-It is freely traded on the US stock markets, just like the other domestic stocks. is a financial instrument that represents a certain number of shares in the company situated outside the United States.
-ADR is issued by the United States depositary bank to the investors.
+It is freely traded on the US stock markets, just like the other domestic stocks. is a financial instrument representing a certain number of shares in the company situated outside the United States.
+The United States depositary bank issues ADR to the investors.
 This ADR gets listed on the stock exchange in the United States & trades like the other shares on the exchange.
-ADR benefits the foreign firm to attract & raise the fund from the investor without listing its equity shares in the united states at a lower expense compared to if the firm chooses to list its shares in the United States.
+Therefore, ADR benefits the foreign firm to attract & raise the fund from the investor without listing its equity shares in the United States at a lower expense than if the firm chooses to list its shares in the United States.

-As by this time, you understand that an ADR represents the underlying foreign security in some ratios, such as one ADR consist of 10 shares or maybe one share.
+By this time, you understand that an ADR represents the underlying foreign security in some ratios, such as one ADR consisting of 10 shares or maybe one share.
 The depositary bank ensures the value or price of the ADR is in line with this conversion ratio.

-- Sponsored ADR: Under this ADR, Foreign firms, with the help of depositary banks, create & issue ADR to the investor which is registered with the regulators & can be traded on the stock exchange.
+- Sponsored ADR: Under this ADR, Foreign firms, with the help of depositary banks, create & issue ADR to the investor who is registered with the regulators & can be traded on the stock exchange..

-Further, ADR’s are categorized into 3 levels when it comes to fulfilling the requirement to list its shares on the stock exchange.
+Further, ADRs are categorized into three levels when fulfilling the requirement to list their shares on the stock exchange.

 - Level 1: This type of ADR is usually traded on Over the counter market as this firm does not meet the criteria to the reporting standard (US GAAP) or register with the regulator (SEC) to get its share listed on the stock exchange.
 This ADR is considered to be risky among investors.